Excelam/Excelam/README.md

 A nuget package has been published: https://www.nuget.org/packages/Excelam/0.0.1

-Next stages will be to manage others types: date, time, fraction, percentage, scientific and all currencies.
+Next stages will be to manage others types: date, time, fraction, percentage, scientific and currencies (Euro, Dollar and others).

 # Start using the library